Andrew S. Bishop

-Andrew S. Bishop (1894–1959) was an actor on stage and screen.
-He and Cleo Desmond drew adoring fans to their theatrical performances.
-He starred in several of Oscar Michaux's African American films.
+Andrew S. Bishop (1894–1959) was an actor on stage and screen, often performing alongside Cleo Desmond in theatrical performances.
+Bishop also starred in several of Oscar Michaux's African American films.

 He was part of the Anita Bush Stock Company, led by Anita Bush.

 Bishop is one of the actors pictured on a lobby card for the 1935 film Temptation held by the National Museum of African American History and Culture.